-How to Opt Out of MacOS Catalina Beta Updates
+How to Opt Out of macOS Big Sur / Catalina Beta Updates

-Want to stop getting beta updates to MacOS Catalina or Mojave?
+Want to stop getting beta updates to macOS Big Sur, Catalina, or Mojave?
 You can opt-out of receiving beta system software updates by removing the beta profile from a Mac.
 This works the same with both the public beta and developer beta profiles of MacOS system software.

 Generally speaking you’ll only want to remove the beta profile if the Mac is already on a stable build of system software (ie; not a beta release), as removing the beta profile will prevent the Mac from getting future beta updates.
 So therefore if you installed MacOS Catalina public beta you would not want to remove the beta profile unless you have already moved to a stable build or downgraded MacOS Catalina Beta.

 Note that opting out of the MacOS Beta program does not remove any existing beta software, it simply prevents further beta updates from arriving to the Mac.

 How to Opt Out of MacOS Beta System Software Updates

 - Go to the Apple menu and choose “System Preferences”